akrzemi1/papers/constexpr_bool_conv_r2.md

 Narrowing contextual conversions to `bool`
 ==========================================

-This paper proposes to allow conversions from integral types to type `bool` in *contextually converted constant expression of type `bool`*.
+This paper proposes to allow conversions from integral types to type `bool` in `static_assert`s and `if constexpr`-statements.

 ### Tony tables